How to create an effective strategy for your occupiers?

 Below, you can find 5 tips on how to get to know your community members:

 Build member personas (Focus your efforts on improving the experience for real people and use cases.)

 Do not underestimate the power of the onboarding process (Welcome new members and collect data during the onboarding process.)

-In-person activities (Events are great opportunities for community members not only to get to know other members but you as well and vice versa.)
+In-person or virtual activities (Events are great opportunities for community members not only to get to know other members but you as well and vice versa.)